Administration

 You can filter webhooks to trigger only in specific contexts:

-- Project — Only executions from a specific project
+- Project — Only events from a specific project

-- Scenario — Only executions from a specific scenario
+- Scenario — Only events from a specific scenario/flow

 When selecting a project, suites and scenarios are filtered to show only those belonging to that project.
 When selecting a suite, the scenario filter is hidden.